Xevion/processing-projects/other/README.md

 - **DynamicLines** - A very simple line drawing application.

 - **FlipFlopChain** - A simple project displaying how one would count in binary.

+- **Graph-Theory** - A simple project closely mimicing the particle.js library.